sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-setup/ai-core-aiapi-clientsdk-setup.md

 }
 ```

-Store it inside the files folder: `files/aic_service_key.json`, we will use it to connect to the API in later steps, so ensure the path is correct.
+Store your SAP AI API service file inside the `files` folder: `files/aic_service_key.json`, Use it to connect to the SAP AI Core in later steps, so ensure the path is correct.

 !![aic service key](img/pip/aic_service_key.png)